RADeveloping/LinkedUp/README.md

 * [jquery](https://jquery.com) - "The Write Less, Do More, JavaScript Library"
 * [Magnific Popup](https://dimsemenov.com/plugins/magnific-popup/) - Used for the form styling.
 * [Firebase](https://firebase.google.com) - Used as the backend storage and Database

+Some other technologies that were used for this project:
+HTML, CSS
+JavaScript
+Bootstrap

 ## Authors